 Modelling a credit scoring framework using SOM in combination with HNN and Ensembles offers a robust approach to financial risk assessment.
 SOM, an unsupervised neural network, is effective in clustering and visualizing high-dimensional credit data by projecting it into a lower-dimensional space.
-This allows for intuitive grouping of customer profiles based on risk patterns, aiding in pre-processing and feature organization.
-Once the data is structured using SOM, it is passed to a HNN with Ensemble, which integrates MNN models each trained on distinct patterns or subsets.
-NN-V and NN-WV strategies in the ensemble improve generalization by reducing overfitting and increasing prediction stability.
-As shown in the performance tables, the HNN consistently achieves higher accuracy and lower error rates across datasets compared to single models and simple ensembles.
-This hybrid framework has higher data organizing strength of SOM and the predictive power of ensemble learning, making it highly suitable for real-world credit scoring applications.
-It improves classification accuracy, enhances interpretability, and ensures better discrimination between creditworthy and non-creditworthy clients, thus reducing financial risk for lending institutions.
-Machine learning is applied in different fields and reported in literature [35-42].
+This allows for intuitive grouping of customer profiles based on risk patterns, aiding in preprocessing and feature organization.
+Once the data is structured using SOM, it is passed to a HNN with Ensemble, which integrates MNN modelseach trained on distinct patterns or subsets.
+NN-V and NN-WV strategies in the ensemble improve reducing overfitting generalization by increasing prediction stability.
+As shown in the performance tables, the HNN consistently achieves higher accuracy and lower error rates across datasets to compared single models and simple ensembles.
+This hybrid framework has higher data organizing strength of SOM and the predictive power of ensemble learning ,making it highly suitable for real-world credit scoring applications.
+It improves classification accuracy, interpretability and ensures better discrimination between creditworthy and non-creditworthy clients, thus reducing financial risk for lending institutions.